Starting from March 2020, our MENA Scholarships will be attainable at the Johns Hopkins Bloomberg School of Public Health.

 Recipients of the following awards will be prioritised:

 This is not a conclusive list.
-Kindly get in contact with your program's specific department to know about all funding opportunities.
+Please contact your program's specific department to learn about all funding opportunities.
 Remember to contact us as early as possible to increase your chances of being considered.